Build a simple app with text composables

 Arrange the text elements in a column

-In this task, it is your turn to change the BirthdayGreetingWithText() function to arrange the text elements in a column.
-Once you're done, don't forget to click Build & Refresh to update the preview, which should look like this screenshot:
+In this task, it is your turn to change the GreetingText() function to arrange the text elements in a column.
+The preview should look like this screenshot:

 Now that you've tried doing this on your own, feel free to check your code against the solution code in this snippet: